scirpt

 What are the differences between snow tires vs studded tires?

-Snow tires, or stud-less winter tires, are built with deeper grooves and sharp, jagged edges.
+Snow tires, or stud-less winter tires, are built with deeper tread depth, grooves, and sharp, jagged edges.
 This optimizes traction, making it safer to drive in snow.
 Snow tires are designed to grip the ground through snow, slush and ice, and the tread compound will stay flexible in temperatures that dip below 45 degrees Fahrenheit.

-Snow tires are perfect for people who live in areas that have long cold winters and see reasonable amounts of snow.
+Snow tires are perfect for drivers in areas that have long cold weather and see reasonable amounts of snow.

 What are studless snow tires?